Real Estate SEO

 Aggregate Online Reviews from Past Clients

-Most real estate agents, brokers and teams are well aware of the power of the online review.
+Most REALTORS, brokers and real estate teams are well aware of the power of the online review.
 Whether you get your reviews on Zillow, Yelp, Google or your own real estate website, you should maximize every testimonial.

 For Google to recognize the copy as a review, all of your reviews should have the proper schema and an aggregate rating.
 Be careful, if you tag the reviews on your site incorrectly, it may look to Google as if you are copying an existing review and trying to get credit for two.